 gcc -o person.o -c -fPIC person.c

-which we can then use to create a .so
+This creates an object file, .o, which we can then use to create a .so file.

 gcc -o libperson.so -shared person.o